TuesdayUkes/genlist-butler/README.md

 GenList-Butler includes a beautiful, professional HTML template out of the box (Tuesday Ukes' styling).
 However, you can customize it:

 1. Create your own `HTMLheader.txt` file in your working directory
-2. Run genlist-butler from that directory
+2. Run genlist from that directory
 3. Your custom header will be used instead of the default

 The generated HTML will use your custom styling while maintaining all the interactive search/filter functionality.